-In this post we will focus on understanding what is the psychological defense mechanism of displacement, why we use it, how it can lead to certain problems and the steps that a therapist can use to help the client who is facing issues due to displacement.
+In this post, we will focus on understanding what is the psychological defense mechanism of displacement, why we use it, how it can lead to certain problems and the steps that a therapist can use to help the client who is facing issues due to displacement.

 A young girl recently called for therapy.
-When asked what is it for, she said, “My work is affecting my family life, I lose my temper at work because of my boss, he shouts and insults me like a moron and I remove all the anger on my younger sister at home, and now, it is affecting my relationship with her, please help!”
+When asked what it is for, she said, “My work is affecting my family life.
+I lose my temper at work because of my boss, he shouts and insults me like a moron, and I remove all the anger on my younger sister at home, and now, it is affecting my relationship with her.
+Please help!”

 Haven’t we heard similar stories or even experienced this?

 Well, this is a classic example of the defense mechanism of Displacement.